dm4562/assembler/README.md

        asmfile

 positional arguments:
-  asmfile               the .s file to be assembled
+  asmfile               the .asm file to be assembled

 optional arguments:
   -h, --help            show this help message and exit